thiagoscarelli/thiagoscarelli.github.io/_pages/index.md

 <hr>

-Ph.D. student at the Paris School of Economics (PSE).
+Research economist at the Paris School of Economics (PSE).
+[Curriculum vitae here](../docs/thiago_scarelli_cv.pdf).

 My main interest is to investigate issues relevant to developing countries using the tools from labor and behavior economics.
-[Curriculum vitae here](../docs/thiago_scarelli_cv.pdf).

-My current research focuses on the occupational choice of own-account workers in Brazil.
+Current research focuses on the occupational choice of own-account workers in Brazil.
 What share of them can be considered as constrained workers?
 Why some choose to look for a better job while others remain working on their own, despite the relatively low labor income they receive?

 Working papers can be found in the [research section]({{ site.baseurl}}{% link _pages/research.md %}).